koushikkirugulige/Football-Analytics/README.md

 Mapping of where a shot had been taken from
 ## 11tegen11 position map.ipynb
 Average touch position of 11 starting players
+## Dribbles by player and season.ipynb
+plots number of dribbles by a player in certain part of pitch and above certain threshold time and length(dribble)